john-cd/rust_howto/src/categories/api-bindings/_index.md

 # API Bindings

-Idiomatic wrappers of specific APIs for convenient access from Rust.
+Idiomatic wrappers of specific {{i:APIs}} for convenient access from Rust.
 Includes HTTP API wrappers as well.
-Non-idiomatic or unsafe bindings can be found in External FFI bindings.
+Non-idiomatic or unsafe bindings can be found in external FFI bindings.

 {{#include index.incl.md}}